MeganTran6023/VanDerVaartLab.MT/README.md

 * Analyzed XTUY runs (.pngs) by seeing what failed, note register shift, and successful runs after running analy.sh on DNA sequences

 ## __11/17__
-* Used Visual Molecular Dynamics to see DNA sequences where uracil flipping/ register shift is observed
+* Used Visual Molecular Dynamics to see DNA sequences where uracil flipping/ register shift is observed (.dcd (frontend) and .prmtop(backend) files needed
 * Edited gpujob.sh for runs 11 - 20
+* Learned how to utilize "find" to organize all .dcd and .prmtop files
+* sequence ATTA has potential uracil flipping, need to determine other featurse (resid, etc)